• Login / Join

 Peter Marino Architect

-The Prix Versailles has unveiled its list of the world’s most beautiful emporiums for 2025.
-The list of eight emporiums “represents the pinnacle of the beauty that commerce is capable of producing,” according to Prix Versailles Secretary General Jérôme Gouadain.
+The Prix Versailles has unveiled its list of the world’s most beautiful emporiums for 2026.
+The list of seven emporiums “draw from the foundations of their brand’s history and culture, and from the emotions and expertise that, in dialogue with the environment all around them, have turned these places into hot spots for creation and inspiration,” according to Prix Versailles Secretary General Jérôme Gouadain.

 In December, three projects from the list will be given additional titles of a World Title – Prix Versailles, Interior, or Exterior.
 The unveiling of the emporium shortlist comes shortly after the organization chose its shortlist for restaurants, hotels, airports, and museums.